3sidedcube/Baymax/README.md

 ### `DiagnosticTool` protocol

-`DiagnosticTool` is also a simple protocol with one property, and one function that need implementing
+`DiagnosticTool` is also a simple protocol with one property, and one function that need implementing:

 #### `displayName` (String)